the-one-io/api-client/client-js/README.md

-# Broker Trading API - JavaScript Client Example
+# TheOne Trading API - JavaScript Client Example

-This example demonstrates how to use the Broker Trading API with a JavaScript (Node.js) client.
+This example demonstrates how to use the TheOne Trading API with a JavaScript (Node.js) client.

 ## Installation